 Donations will range for 1 cent to 99 cents per month.
 Each month the donation will vary, depending on the amount of your electric bill.
 There will be a separate line on your electric bill indicating the amount donated to the Operation Round Up fund in that particular month.

-Donations may be made to any organization within the outer boundaries of the Northern Plains Electric service area as well as indivudals that ARE members of Northern Plains Electric.
+Donations may be made to any organization within the outer boundaries of the Northern Plains Electric service area as well as individuals that are members of Northern Plains Electric Cooperative.

 According to the bylaws, the Operation Round Up Board is allowed to make donations to any worthy charitable cause, with the exception that no Operation Round Up funds can be used for political purposes.

 Operation Round Up donations are tax exempt, and Northern Plains Electric will notify each participating member at the end of the year of their total annual contribution.

 The average contribution is six dollars ($6) per year but donations can range anywhere from 12 cents to $11.88 per year.

 An Operation Round Up board of directors will distribute the funds.
 Operation Round Up board members are from throughout are service area.

 Yes, Operation Round Up bylaws state that board members must also be members of Northern Plains Electric Cooperative.

 The Operation Round Up boards meets every quarter, in the months of March, June, September, and December.